 Create a bootable USB disk

 Next we need to create a bootable USB disk so that we can install a new copy of macOS on the Mac from the flash drive.

-Create a bootable USB disk: Terminal
+Create a bootable USB disk in Terminal

-Open the Terminal application on your Mac (find it by searching using Command + Space and typing Terminal)
+- Open the Terminal application on your Mac (find it by searching using Command + Space and typing Terminal)

-sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled
+sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled

-Enter your password (you won't see the password appear).
+- Enter your password (you won't see the password appear).

-When the bootable drive is prepared you will see the word Done.
+- When the bootable drive is prepared you will see the word Done.
 It can take a while.

 Install from installer drive

-With the boot drive connected, start up - or restart - your Mac while holding down the Option key (also known as Alt).
+- Start up - or restart - your Mac while holding down the Option key (also known as Alt).
 This will take you to Startup Manager.

 Remember that you won't want to recover a Time Machine backup if you don't want to copy over all the setting and preferences associated with your old system.